fruitsamples/Breadcrumb/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.3
+- Upgraded to iOS 4.2 SDK, fixed a bug in CrumbPath when allocating points, now checking for more GCC warnings.

 Version 1.2
 - Option kCLLocationAccuracyBestForNavigation turned off by default, sound feedback on location updates added as an option.